Tigers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Tigers have posted a mark of 3-4.

-- When it comes to the total, the Tigers and their opponents are 6-3-1 in their last 10 games.
+- When it comes to hitting the over, the Tigers and their opponents are 6-3-1 in their last 10 games with a total.

-- Oddsmakers have not posted a spread in any of the Tigers' past 10 contests.
-The average over/under established by sportsbooks in Detroit's past four games has been 9.4, a stretch in which the Tigers and their opponents have hit the over each time.
+- Sportsbooks have not set a spread for any of the Tigers' last 10 games.

 Explore More About This Game